Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - A closing and contact information

-Here’s an example of an effective resume letter:
+Here’s an example of the resume letter:

 Dear [Hiring Manager’s Name]

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and knowledgeable [Your field] I believe that I’d make the ideal choice for this position.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced professional in [Your field] I think I’d be a great fit for this position.

-Thank you for taking the time to consider my application.
-I am looking forward getting in touch with you.
+Thank you for your consideration of my application.
+I am looking forward hearing from you.

 Sincerely,